-We analyzed the number of open positions worldwide that require a specific knowledge of a certain framework.
-As a source, we took Indeed.com and got the following distribution according to more than 60,000 job offers.
+We also analyzed the number of open positions worldwide that require a specific knowledge of a certain framework.
+As a source, we looked at Indeed.com and got the following distribution according to more than 60,000 job offers.

 Taking into account the following data, we decided to share the main advantages and disadvantages of every frontend framework and help tech professionals or engineers to choose the best one for their development needs.